CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Heavy Computation :Parallel computing of large datasets (e.g. machine learning)

-## Step2: Access to the computing environment and software installation
+## Step2: Access to the computing environment

 From SD Desktop _Homepage_ you can access: